brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 They are easy to set up and make errors outside your control easy to interoperate with, but by taking the automatic conversion you lose the opportunity to add additional error semantics appropriate for your local application domain.
-That is, instead of return an error of "the system cannot find the file specified", I want to return an error "failed to open contacts file" that is _caused by_ "the system cannot find the file specified".
+That is, instead of returning an error of "the system cannot find the file specified", I want to return an error "failed to open contacts file" that is _caused by_ "the system cannot find the file specified".
 Every link in the error chain adds more-specific semantic information as it gets